Snapyou2/re-command/README.md

 # Edit /root/.config/streamrip/config.toml
 ```

-Or edit the Deemix config if you use it:
+Or edit the Deemix config if you are using it:
 ```bash
 docker exec -it re-command bash
 # Edit /root/.config/deemix/config.json
 ```

-### Custom Scheduling

-The default cron schedule runs weekly.
-Customize in the web interface or by editing the cron configuration in the container.

-### Custom Tag Comments

-Modify the comment tags for playlist creation:
-- `TARGET_COMMENT`: ListenBrainz tracks (default: lb_recommendation)
-- `LASTFM_TARGET_COMMENT`: Last.fm tracks (default: lastfm_recommendation)

 ## Troubleshooting